AI Therapy for Anxiety: CBT vs Psychodynamic Chatbots

 Results

-One secondary finding stood out: participants with ADHD or autism spectrum disorder did significantly worse in both active treatments (effect size d = 0.76 for worse outcomes), even after adjusting for baseline severity.
+And there was an interesting secondary finding.
+Those with ADHD or autism spectrum disorder did significantly worse in both active treatments (effect size d = 0.76 for worse outcomes), even after adjusting for baseline severity, suggesting AI or app-therapy may not be a good match for them.

 Both apps fostered a therapeutic alliance that held steady across all four weeks, comparable to what human therapists typically establish.